workshopper/learnyounode/exercises/filtered_ls/problem.md

 Keep in mind that the first arguments of your program are not the first values of the `process.argv` array, as the first two values are reserved for system info by Node.

+Keep in mind you need not to return a list but console.log() all elements of the filtered list.

 The list of files should be printed to the console, one file per line.
 You **must** use asynchronous I/O.

 ----------------------------------------------------------------------